 Ok, admittedly I haven’t tried this one because I simple don’t have the, erm, balls.

-Once the testicles are washed and boiled, they are then pressed into moulds and cured with lactic acid.
-The end result is a loaf of sour ram’s testicles that can be sliced down much like a loaf of bread.
-That makes it sound much more edible than what it looks like to begin with!
+Once the testicles are washed and boiled, they are pressed into moulds and cured with lactic acid.
+The end result is a loaf of sour ram’s testicles.
+You then just slice it much like a regular loaf of bread.
+Hmmm yummy!
+That makes it sound much more edible than it looks…

-That’s right, more people eat here than any other restaurant in Iceland, and has played host to an assortment of famous people, from Ex-President Bill Clinton to James Hetfield of Metallica.
-Boosted their profile even further was a 2006 Guardian article named them the best hotdog in Europe
+That’s right, more people eat here than any other restaurant in Iceland, and it has played host to an assortment of famous people, from Ex-President Bill Clinton to James Hetfield of Metallica.
+Boosting their profile even further, in 2006 the Guardian named them the best hotdog in Europe.

-Operating since 1939, the secret to Baejarins Beztu Pylsur’s success is that the hot dogs are made from Icelandic lamb, and served with fried and raw onions, sweet mustard, remoulade and a secret sauce!
+Operating since 1939, the secret to Baejarins Beztu Pylsur’s success lies in the meat.
+Instead of pork or beef, the hot dogs are made from Icelandic lamb, a meat known for its quality.
+Fried and raw onions, sweet mustard, remoulade and a secret sauce is then added on top.

 Brennivín aka Black Death